Cellar Upstairs Folk Club

 Entrance: Pay on the door (cash only), no need to book.
 Members: £7, non-members: £9, except on nights marked *, when it will be £8 and £10 respectively.

-Membership: £4 for the year (from September to August)
+Membership: £4 for the year (from September)

 Information: e-mail cellarupstairs@aol.com, organiser 020 7281 7700